 Whop is a social commerce and course creation platform that serves entrepreneurs and content creators in much the same way as Kajabi does, but with some differences when it comes to product selection and pricing.
 You can sell just about any sort of digital product on Whop, not just courses and memberships, meaning that the number of revenue streams you can build on Whop is arguably higher.

 In addition to that, discoverability is a big thing on Whop.
-Visiting Whop.com takes you straight to the product marketplace, so the majority of site visitors can get straight down to browsing through or searching for digital products like yours.
-Pricing also differs significantly—Whop is completely free to use and takes only 3% of purchases, meaning that it’s the ideal choice for starting creators and established entrepreneurs alike.
+Whop is home to an intuitive Discover page, so the majority of site visitors can get straight down to browsing through or searching for digital products like yours.
+Pricing also differs significantly—Whop is completely free to use and takes as little as 3% of purchases, meaning that it’s the ideal choice for starting creators and established entrepreneurs alike.

 2. Skool